moshabbir-dotcom/Portfolio-assessment-2/README.md

 * The page then refreshed.
 * The gihub pages section then had a link to the published page.

-# CREDITS- <!--Update this-->
+# CREDITS-
 * Code for the form was resused from my challenge 2 submission at the end of the running walkthrough.
 This was then adjusted and added to in order to make it relevant for what the CONTACT page was trying to achieve.
 * Credit is also given to Adill Bashir who helped me better understand the ways in which to write JavaScript syntax and helping me to practice my code writing by challenging what I had written in order to become more concise and easier to read as part of the script.js file.
 He also helped me by providing the code for the resetGameboard function and introduced me to the IIFE (Immediately Invoked Function Expression) which ensures the game is random everytime it is played.
-* Thanks also to Bim Williams who
+* Thanks also to Bim Williams who helped me with idea around how to approach design in future with a mobile 1st approach
-*
+* Code for the stopwatch was taken fromn the dev.to website and adapted for use.
+* Code to randomise game was taken from freecode academy.

 # CONTENT & MEDIA-
 * All photos and videos are copyright of the respective copyright holders and taken from free image sites.
 The images were then all compressed to aid in page load speed.

-# OPPORTUNITIES- <!--Update this-->
+# OPPORTUNITIES-
 * There is an opportunity to increase the complexity of the game by adding a scoring mechanic which if a minimum score is achieved would open up another "level" in that the gameplay grid could start from a 3x3 and potentially go up to a 32x32 gameplay grid for all 16 Rorschach images obtained when collating images to be used as part of the design and planning stage.
 * With the above in mind it could also be an option to build in the functionality to select a gamplay grid before loading a game which would remove the need to have to "level up" everytime a user plays.
-* There is another opportunity in making the code easier to read by using ternary operators although at this stage of my coding journey I find it easier to be using the longer syntax in order to understand the code I am writing.
+* There is another opportunity in making the timer automated so that it starts on the initial click of the gameplay grid and stops automatically when the game is completed.

-*